INSTANT VIEW-Canadian economy shrank 1.1% in Q2, July GDP seen down 0.4% | Business

 "Canada's economy couldn't power through another tough COVID wave without losing some ground ...
 A cooling off in home resales and a substantial decline in exports more than offset the gains in residential construction and business investment."
 "Overall, it seems that the Canadian economy wasn't on as strong a footing as we had believed, and with the fourth wave now seemingly here, the economy faces another storm to navigate through."

 DOUG PORTER, CHIEF ECONOMIST AT BMO CAPITAL MARKETS "It's a jaw-dropper.
 Completely different from what Statistics Canada was estimating and what every economist was predicting...
-It reflects that Canada went through some restraints in Q2 - simply put, more of the spending went into rising prices and rising volumes."
+It reflects that Canada went through some tough restraints in Q2 - simply put, more of the spending went into rising prices than rising volumes."

 "It will probably be an uncomfortable question for the government today but I don't think the GDP number will have a huge impact on the elections."
 "The economy looks to step back in July as well.
 (Bank of Canada) is also dealing with the highest inflation in a decade and I suspect they will keep pushing ahead with QE tapering, but it will be a big debate."